-Slides were washed for 10 min each at room temperature in: 0.32% Photoflo in 1×PBS; 0.1% Triton X-100 in 1×PBS; and 0.3% BSA (Fisher), 1% donkey serum (Jackson ImmunoResearch), 0.015% Triton X-100 in 1×PBS.
-All primary antibodies were diluted in ADB buffer (3% BSA, 10% donkey serum, 0.05% Triton X-100 in 1×PBS) and incubated overnight at 4°C, with the exception of RPA32 antibody which was incubated for 1 h at 37°C. After washing, slides were incubated for 1 h at room temperature with secondary antibodies diluted in ADB buffer.
-Slides were then washed three times for 5 min each in 0.32% Photoflo in 1×PBS.
-To detect γH2AFX, slides were then fixed for 10 min at room temperature with 4% paraformaldehyde (Electron Microscopy Sciences) in 1×PBS, washed extensively with 0.32% Photoflo in 1×PBS, then incubated for 1-4 h at room temperature with mouse anti-YH2AFX (Millipore, 05-636), which was directly labeled using the Alexa Fluor 488 Microscale Protein Labeling Kit according to manufacturer's instructions (Invitrogen) and diluted 1:200 in ADB before use.
-After three 5 min washes in 0.32% Photoflo in 1×PBS, and one wash for 5 min with 0.32% Photoflo in double-distilled water, slides were mounted with SlowFade Gold (Invitrogen). z-stacks of each channel were taken on a Zeiss AxioImager M2 microscope, using the Axiovision software package (Zeiss).
-SCP3 and γH2AFX patterns were used to stage spermatocytes, and intensity was adjusted for presentation purposes.
-Experiments were carried out in two or three animals per genotype and antibody.
-For peptide competition experiments, varying amounts of each peptide (Bethyl) were pre-incubated with the antibody for 30 min at room temperature in ADB buffer prior to immunofluorescence.
+Mouse Strains and Animal Work.
+Atmtm1Awb, Spo11tm1Mjn, Ts65(16:17)Dn, and B6.Cg-Tg(CAG-cre/Esr1)5Amc/J (CAGG-CreERT2) mice were obtained from Jackson Laboratories.
+Mice carrying a conditional allele of Atr have been previously described (Ruzankina et al., 2007).
+Genotyping for all alleles w was performed as previously described.
+To delete the floxed Atr allele, 5-8-week old Atrfl/fl; CAGG-CreERT2/0 males were treated with 4mg of Tamoxifen (Sigma) for 2-4 doses at 48 hour intervals by intraperitoneal injection, and spermatocytes were harvested 10 days after the first treatment.
+All mouse work was performed in accordance with IACUC protocols at UNC.
+Spermatocyte spreads.
+Spermatocyte spreads were made as described elsewhere(Peters et al., 1997), except slides were washed once for 5 minutes at room temperature in 0.32% Photoflo (Kodak)/1XPBS after fixing.
+Slides were air dried and stored at -80°C until use.
+Immunoflouresence.
+Slides were washed for 10 minutes each at room temperature in 0.32% Photoflo/1X PBS, 0.1% Triton X100/1X PBS, and 0.3% BSA (Fisher)/1% donkey serum(Jackson ImmunoResearch)/0.015% Triton X-100/1XPBS.
+All primary antibodies were diluted in ADB buffer (3% BSA, 10% donkey serum, and 0.05% Triton X-100 in 1X PBS), and incubated overnight at 4°C, with the exception of RPA32 which was incubated for 1 hour at 37°C. After washing, slides were incubated for 1 hour at room temperature with secondary antibodies diluted in ADB buffer.
+Slides were then washed 3 times for 5 minutes each in 0.32% Photoflo/1X PBS.
+To detect \( \gamma H2AFX \), slides were then fixed for 10 minutes at room temperature with 4% paraformaldehyde (Electron Microscopy Sceinces)/1X PBS, washed extensively with 0.32% Photoflo/1X PBS, then incubated for 1-4 hours at room temperature with mouse-anti-yH2AFX (Millipore) directly labeled using the Alexa Fluor 488 Microscale Protein Labeling Kit according to manufacturer's instructions (Invitrogen), and diluted 1:200 in ADB.
+After 3, 5 minute washes in 0.32% Photoflo/1X PBS, and one for 5 minutes with 0.32% Photoflo/ddH2O, slides were mounted with SlowFade Gold (Invitrogen).
+Z-stacks of each channel were taken on a Ziess AxioImager M2 microscope, using the Axiovision software package (Zeiss).
+SCP3 and γH2AFX patterns were used to stage spermatocytes, and intensity adjusted for presentation purposes.
+Experiments were carried out in 2-3 animals per genotype and antibody.
+For peptide competition experiments, varying amounts of each peptide (Bethyl) were pre-incubated with the antibody for 30 minutes at room temperature in ADB buffer prior to immunofluorescence.